Elliptic Integrable Systems: a Comprehensive Geometric Interpretation: Generalized harmonic maps

-\end{defn} We remark that if $T$ anticommutes with $J$ then $\star$-stringy harmoniciy coincides with antiholomorphic harmonicity (since in this case $J\star T= -JT$) .\\ Now, we will see that, under some hypothesis, the two previous definitions are in fact equivalent in the sense that there exists a new almost complex $J^\star$ such that $J\star T=J^\star\cdot T$. \begin{prop} Let $(N,J)$ be an almost complex manifold.
-Let us suppose that there exists a $J$-invariant decomposition $TN=E^+ \oplus E^-$ such that for some $B\in\mal C(\mal T)$, we have
+where $g$ is a Hermitian metric on $L$. \end{defn} We remark that if $T$ anticommutes with $J$ then $\star$-stringy harmoniciy coincides with antiholomorphic harmonicity (since in this case $J\star T= -JT$) .\\ Now, we will see that, under some hypothesis, the two previous definitions are in fact equivalent in the sense that there exists a new almost complex structure $J^\star$ such that $J\star T=J^\star\cdot T$. \begin{prop} Let $(N,J)$ be an almost complex manifold.
+Let us suppose that there exists a $J$-invariant decomposition $TN=E^+ \oplus E^-$ and some $B\in\mal C(\mal T)$ such that we have

 where $B^{**}:=B^{++} + B^{+-} + B^{-+}=B-B^{--}$.
 Let us define $J^\star= J_{|E^+}\oplus -J_{|E^-}$, then we have